History of Knoxville, Tennessee: Life in Knoxville, 1816–1854

-The Arrival of the Railroads
+Arrival of the Railroads

 As early as the 1820s, Knoxville's business leaders viewed railroads— then a relatively new form of transportation— as a solution to the city's economic isolation.
 Led by banker J. G. M. Ramsey (1797–1884), Knoxville business leaders joined calls to build a rail line connecting the city to Cincinnati, Ohio to the north and Charleston, South Carolina to the southeast, which led to the chartering of the Louisville, Cincinnati and Charleston Railroad (LC&C) in 1836.
 The Hiwassee Railroad, chartered two years later, was to connect this line with a rail line in Dalton, Georgia.

 In spite of Knoxvillians' enthusiasm (the city celebrated the passage of a state appropriations bill for the LC&C with a 56-gun salute in 1837), the LC&C was doomed by a financial recession in the late 1830s, and construction of the Hiwassee Railroad was stalled by lack of funding amidst continued sectional bickering.
 The Hiwassee was rechartered as the East Tennessee and Georgia Railroad in 1847, and construction finally began the following year.
 The first train rolled into Knoxville on June 22, 1855, to great fanfare.

 With the arrival of the railroad, Knoxville expanded rapidly.
 The city's northern boundary extended northward to absorb the tracks, and its population grew from about 2,000 in 1850 to over 5,000 in 1860.
 Local crop prices spiked, the number of wholesaling firms in Knoxville grew from 4 to 14, and two new factories— the Knoxville Manufacturing Company, which made steam engines, and Shepard, Leeds and Hoyt, which built railroad cars— were established.
 In 1859, the city had four hotels, at least seven factories, six churches, three newspapers, four banks, and over 45 stores.